Members of the Order

 Poulson Reed, OA

-Ordained a deacon in June of 2002, Poulson served at Saint John’s Episcopal Cathedral in Denver, Colorado (where he was ordained a priest in January of 2003) for more than seven years as Curate, Canon, and eventually as Sub-Dean.
+Ordained a deacon in June of 2002, Brother Poulson served at Saint John’s Episcopal Cathedral in Denver, Colorado (where he was ordained a priest in January of 2003) for more than seven years as Curate, Canon, and eventually as Sub-Dean.
 Poulson began serving as Rector of All Saints’ Episcopal Church and Day School in Phoenix, Arizona in August of 2009.
 As Rector, he was the spiritual leader of both a large church and a day school of over 500 students in pre-K through 8th grade.

 On December 14th, 2019, Poulson was elected the sixth bishop of the Episcopal Diocese of Oklahoma.
 He was consecrated as Bishop Coadjutor on May 30th, 2020 at a small ceremony in the middle of the COVID-19 pandemic, and was seated as the Bishop Diocesan on August 8th, 2020 (the Feast of Saint Dominic).
 As Bishop of Oklahoma, he oversees a diocese that includes 68 congregations, 5 Episcopal Schools, 2 college chaplaincies, 2 senior care centers, and a camp and conference center.
 Brother Poulson first took the Promise of stability, obedience and conversion of life during the pandemic, on June 17 at a Zoom gathering of the Order.
 He made his life profession on April 30, 2024.